-Term Description BoD or the Board BoD of the Company CIF Cyprus Investment Firm Commission or Regulator or CySEC Cyprus Securities and Exchange Commission -the independent public supervisory Authority responsible for the supervision of the investment services market, transactions in transferable securities carried out in the Republic of Cyprus and the collective investment and asset management sector CEX Markets Ltd is a limited liability company with share capital, incorpora accordance with the Laws of the Republic (registration number HE389553).
-As a C Company is regulated in the conduct of its business by the Cyprus Securities and Exc Commission with license number 381/19.
-CRR Means the Capital Requirements Regulation 2013 - Regulation (EU) N° 575/2013 MiFID II Directive 2014-65-EC on markets in financial instruments EU Member Member states of the European Union FOR Fixed Overhead Requirement as defined by Article 13 of IFR ICARAP Internal Capital Adequacy Assessment Process/ Internal Liquidity Adequacy Assessment Process IOM Internal Operations/Procedures Manual of the Company Regulation (EU) 2019/2033 of the European Parliament and of the Council November 2019 on the prudential requirements of investment firms and ame Regulations (EU) No 1093/2010, (EU) No 575/2013, (EU) No 600/2014 and (E 806/2014 IFD Directive (EU) 2019/2034 of the European Parliament and of the Council of 27 November 2019 on the prudential supervision of investment firms and amending Directives 2002/87/EC, 2009/65/EC, 2011/61/EU, 2013/36/EU, 2014/59/EU and 2014/65/EU KFR K-Factor Requirement calculated in accordance with Article 15 of the IFR KRIs Key Risk Indicators Law Investment Services and Activities and Regulated Markets Law of 2017 - L.87(I)/2017 LQR Liquidity Requirement calculated in accordance with Article 43 of IFR PMR Permanent Minimum (Capital) Requirement as per IFD and the Prudential Supervision Law Prudential Supervision Cyprus Law 165(I)/2021 on the prudential supervision of investment firms Law RAS Means the Risk Appetite Statement Republic Means the Republic of Cyprus SREP Supervisory Review and Evaluation Process SREP Guidelines Guidelines GD-IF-03 of 2012 of the Commission on SREP
+Term Description BoD or the Board BoD of the Company CIF Cyprus Investment Firm Commission or Regulator or CySEC Cyprus Securities and Exchange Commission -the independent public supervisor Authority responsible for the supervision of the investment services market, transaction in transferable securities carried out in the Republic of Cyprus and the collective investme and asset management sector Company CEX Markets Ltd is a limited liability company with share capital, incorporated in accordance with the Laws of the Republic (registration number HE389553).
+As a CIF, the Company is regulated in the conduct of its business by the Cyprus Securities and Exchange Commission with license number 381/19.
+CRR Means the Capital Requirements Regulation 2013 - Regulation (EU) N° 575/2013 MiFID II Directive 2014-65-EC on markets in financial instruments EU Member Member states of the European Union FOR Fixed Overhead Requirement as defined by Article 13 of IFR ICARAP Internal Capital Adequacy Assessment Process/ Internal Liquidity Adequacy Assessment Process IOM Internal Operations/Procedures Manual of the Company IFR Regulation (EU) 2019/2033 of the European Parliament and of the Council of 27 November 2019 on the prudential requirements of investment firms and amending Regulations (EU) No 1093/2010, (EU) No 575/2013, (EU) No 600/2014 and (EU) No 806/2014 IFD Jointly the Directive (EU) 2019/2034 of the European Parliament and of the Council of 27 November 2019 on the prudential supervision of investment firms and amending Directives 2002/87/EC, 2009/65/EC, 2011/61/EU, 2013/36/EU, 2014/59/EU and 2014/65/EU and the transposing Republic of Cyprus law: L. 165(I)/2021 on the prudential supervision of investment firms.
+KFR K-Factor Requirement calculated in accordance with Article 15 of the IFR KRIs Key Risk Indicators Law Investment Services and Activities and Regulated Markets Law of 2017 - L.87(I)/2017 LQR Liquidity Requirement calculated in accordance with Article 43 of IFR PMR Permanent Minimum (Capital) Requirement as per IFD and the Prudential Supervision Law Prudential Supervision Law Cyprus Law 165(I)/2021 on the prudential supervision of investment firms RAS Means the Risk Appetite Statement Republic Means the Republic of Cyprus SREP Supervisory Review and Evaluation Process SREP Guidelines Joint EBA and ESMA Guidelines on common procedures and methodologies for the supervisory review and evaluation process (SREP) under Directive (EU) 2019/2034 (EBA/GL/2022/09)